Chicago XI: Background

 Upon its September 1977 release, Chicago XI (Columbia 34860) reached No. 6 in the US on the Billboard 200, stayed in the charts for 20 weeks and went platinum in October the same year.
 It did not chart in the UK.

-While recording Chicago XI, longtime producer James William Guercio's smothering artistic control had reached its breaking point, with the band deciding to take their career into their own hands and strike out on their own after finishing the album with him.
+While recording Chicago XI, longtime producer James William Guercio's artistic control had reached its breaking point, with the band deciding to continue without him after the album was completed.
 However, as big a change in their career as Guercio's dismissal would be for Chicago, it would be minor in comparison to the tragedy that awaited them.

 On January 23, 1978, a few months after Chicago XIs release, Terry Kath, regarded by many as the "soul" of Chicago, accidentally and fatally shot himself during a party at roadie Don Johnson's house.
 A gun enthusiast, Kath attempted to calm the guests' surprise when—while reportedly inebriated—he pulled out his gun to clean it by demonstrating that it was unloaded and promptly pointed the gun to his head and pulled the trigger, not realizing a bullet was in the chamber.
 The remaining members of Chicago were shocked and devastated by Kath's death, and even considered breaking up.
 After a few weeks of mourning, they decided to move on, thus beginning a new era in the band's history.
 They would recruit singer/guitarist Donnie Dacus for the follow-up, Hot Streets.

 In 2002, Chicago XI was remastered and reissued by Rhino Records with rehearsal recordings of Pankow's "Wish I Could Fly" (backing track) and Lamm's "Paris" as bonus tracks.

 Critical reception

 In her review of the album for The Sydney Morning Herald, Christine Hogan said, "If there had never been a Chicago X, this album would have been the best ever made by these perennials."
 Writing for The Evening Journal, Hugh Cutler called the album a "critical and commercial triumph" and said it even drew a "rave review" from Rolling Stone.

-Record World described the single "Little One" as "a mid-tempo love song," saying that "the brass and vocal arrangements stand out as always."